top of page

 Additionally, green environments alleviate stress and mental fatigue, which are associated with weight gain.
 Enhancing green areas and ensuring accessibility can also reduce air pollution, which can contribute to obesity through mechanisms such as inflammation and oxidative stress.

-Dr Ganesalingam Kanagasabai, Consultant Gastroenterologist at the Subang Jaya Medical Center states, "To create a healthier environment for the population, building and maintaining exercise facilities the general public can access easily is as important as implementing health programs such as nutrition education, and disseminating evidence-based information on social media."
+Dr Ganesalingam Kanagasabai, Consultant Gastroenterologist at the Subang Jaya Medical Center states, "To create a healthier environment for the population, building and maintaining exercise facilities and green spaces the general public can access easily is as important as implementing health programs such as nutrition education."

 Healthier Transport

-Retrofitting urban environments to promote active transport — through pedestrian-friendly designs, cycling paths, and robust public transit systems — can significantly increase population-level physical activity.
-Initiatives such as Perth’s TravelSMART campaign in Australia, which encouraged active transport via marketing, resulted in a 14% reduction in car use and sustained increases in walking and cycling.
+Success stories such as Perth’s TravelSMART campaign in Australia, which encouraged active transport via marketing, resulted in a 14% reduction in car use and sustained increases in walking and cycling.
+This success was made possible not only by local and state-led efforts, but also through the support of the Australian Government at the federal level.

 The Issue with Light